ODINN-SciML/ODINN.jl/docs/src/contribute.md

 !!! tip
     If you need help navigating the world of PRs and contributing in GitHub, we encourage you to take a look at the [tutorial](https://docs.oggm.org/en/stable/contributing.html) put together by our OGGM friends.

+## SciML code style

+In the `ODINN.jl` ecosystem, we follow the [SciML code style](https://github.com/SciML/SciMLStyle).
+For now, it is enforced only during review, but we plan to soon deploy an automatic code formatter which will enforce that.

 ## Contributing to the documentation

 Here we show the basics around building the docs locally and making contributions.

 !!! warning "Multiprocessing in the documentation"
     In order to use multiprocessing in the documentation, we set up a specific number of workers in the Julia session in the [`documentation.yml`](https://github.com/ODINN-SciML/ODINN.jl/blob/main/.github/workflows/documentation.yml) file.
 It is imperative that the number of workers set there matches the ones set in the Julia code run in the documentation.
 By default, we have set them to `-p 3` in `documentation.yml`, meaning that 3 workers will be added on top of the head one.
 This will match the default number of workers in `SimulationParameters`, but if you manually specify them, make sure to set them to 4 (the number of parameters in ODINN DOES include the head worker).
 This is often a source of confusion, so refrain from playing with the number of workers in the documentation.

 ### Running the documentation in local